sani-coop/edx-documentation/en_us/shared/course_components/create_problem.rst

 * To enter >, type ``&gt;``.
 * To enter <, type ``&lt;``.
 * To enter &, type ``&amp;``.

-For problems that require descriptions or other text, you might consider adding an HTML component for the text immediately before the problem component.

 .. _Advanced Editor: